kircat-concatenation/kircat-concatenation/README.md

 * Proficient with Linux Systems Operation and Administration
 * Proficient with Windows Systems Operation and Administration
-* Proficient with MacOS Systems Operation and Administration
+* Proficient with MacOS Systems Operation
 * Experience with BASH and Lua Scripting Languages
 * Experience with C and Python Programmng Languages